 Managing Reputational Risk

-Emerging reputational issues are identified by business franchises and functions with the Sustainability Services and Enterprise Wide Risk teams focusing on new and emerging sustainability and strategic risks respectively.
-The most material threats to RBS’s reputation continue to originate from historical and more recent conduct issues.
-As a result, RBS has been the subject of investigations and reviews by a number of its regulators, some of which have resulted in fines and public censure.
+Emerging reputational issues are identified by business and functions, with the Sustainability Services and Enterprise Wide Risk teams focusing on new and emerging sustainability and strategic risks respectively.
+The most material threats to RBS’s reputation continue to originate from historical conduct issues.

-The most senior RBS-wide RRF which hears the most material cases comprises the Chief Risk Officer, the Chief Marketing Officer and the General Counsel.
-The RRF, which has delegated authority from the Executive Risk Forum, also acts as a central forum to review sector or theme-specific reputational risk policy positions (including Environmental, Social & Ethical (ESE) risk policy positions).
-A specialist team is responsible for developing and maintaining our reputational and ESE risk framework and assisting the business and functions on its implementation.
+The most senior RBS-wide RRF, which hears the most material cases, comprises the Chief Risk Officer, the Chief Marketing Officer and the General Counsel.
+The RRF, which has delegated authority from the Executive Risk Forum, also acts as a central forum to review sector or theme-specific Reputational Risk Policy positions (including Environmental, Social & Ethical (ESE) risk and financial crime policy positions).
 Read more about the ESE framework.